Distributor/ Business Partner Audits in Pharmacovigilance

 10. QMS and BCP

-Type of Audit: It is advisable to perform at least a handful of on-site audits every year.
-The remote audit is also a viable option, especially in unforeseen circumstances and also based on the geographic location of a business partner.
+Type of Audit: It is advisable to perform at least a handful of on-site audits annually.
+The remote audit is also a viable option, especially in unforeseen circumstances and based on a business partner’s geographic location.

-Besides, Audit Findings and closure (at the appropriate time, based on response) would also provide some insights on when next to audit this partner.
+Besides, Audit Findings and closure (at the appropriate time, based on response) would also provide insights on when to audit this partner.
 At times, companies may even consider termination of the contract.
-Let’s not forget that the regulatory agencies have the right to inspect the business partner.
-It is necessary to remember that the MAH is, at the end of the day, accountable for the outcome.
+Let’s not forget that regulatory agencies can inspect the business partner.
+It is necessary to remember that the MAH is accountable for the outcome.

 Leave a Reply Cancel reply